bobbintb/tranny/README.md

 **Notifications**

-The notification features are likly to be the lowest priority at the moment and will only come along in something like a version 2 of the application.
+The notification features are likely to be the lowest priority at the moment and will only come along in something like a version 2 of the application.
 Their support is absolutely planned however.

 - [ ] IRC Bot